zliibbe/sick-trick-wish-list-ui/README.md

 ### Iteration 4 (extension)

-When the user makes a birthday, the application should make a post request to the API.
-The new birthday should still exist upon reloading the page.
+When the user makes a trick, the application should make a post request to the API.
+The new trick should still exist upon reloading the page.

 Note:
 - Keep any fetch calls you write in the App component for now.
 If you have time to refactor your fetch calls into a separate helper file, that is fine, but it is *NOT* a requirement for this application.

 ### Iteration 5 (extension)

-Delete a trick when the user clicks the `X` button.
+Delete a trick when the user clicks an `X` button.
 The deletion should persist upon reloading the page.

 ### Other Extensions
 * Add a counter for `Attempts` to each `Trick` card.
 User should be able to click an existing trick's `attempts` number. and increase the number representing how many times they've attemted this trick.
 * Try writing out a few other tests to cover sad path testing for your network requests.
-* Use a fetch to get the month data from the API, rather than using the `months_data.js` file.